The SPHEREx Satellite Mission: On-Orbit Performance

 \subsubsection{Shuttle Glow}

 Shuttle glow arises from the spacecraft interacting with the upper atmosphere.
 Atomic oxygen striking the leading surfaces in the direction of travel produces a glow in the optical and infrared \citep{Viereck91} due to excited $NO_2$ \citep{Murad98}.
-Emission from other molecules have been proposed in the literature, including $NO, NO^+, OH, CO$ and $O_2$, which may depend on the composition of the materials on the spacecraft \citep{Holtzclaw94} that chemically react with atomic oxygen.
+Emission from other molecules have been proposed in the literature, including $NO, NO^+, OH, CO, CO_2$ and $O_2$, which depend on the composition of the materials on the spacecraft that chemically react with atomic oxygen. \cite{Holtzclaw94} measured the emission spectrum with $\sim0.5~\mu$m resolution of the Z306 black paint used on the SPHEREx telescope, exposed to a fluence of atomic oxygen.
+The authors observe emission peaks at $\sim$2.8 $\mu$m and $\sim$4.4 $\mu$m, similar to the spectrum in Figure \ref{fig:terrsigs}, which they attribute to vibrational emission from $OH, CO$ and $CO_2$.
 As noted in \S \ref{sssec:earthsun}, we observed that shuttle glow increased strongly when the observatory was tipped forward along the direction of orbital motion.
 By restricting the range of zenith angles in the ram direction, we have reduced shuttle glow so that it is generally fainter than the Zodiacal sky, though a residual brightness remains.